 What is the difference between micro inverters and string inverters?

 Theoretically, micro inverters should yield more solar power.
 This is because when solar panels operate in a ‘string’ with string inverters, the current is reduced to that of the lowest-producing panel in the system.
 Micro inverters, on the other hand, produce energy independently of their neighbouring solar panels.
 This makes micro inverter solar systems the more attractive option when it comes to combatting shaded areas or the impacts of low light.
-This is because only the covered panels’ generation is compromised, as opposed to the entire system’s performance.
+This is because only the covered panels’ generation is compromised, as opposed to the entire solar system’s performance.

 Micro inverters also tend to operate at a lower voltage than string inverters.